XeniaMeraki/XeniaMeraki.com/content/blog/2025/2025-12-16-Of Bazzite And My Callout Post.md

 I HATE callout posts.
 I hate callout post culture.
 More often than not it's very simple stuff that is no one's business but between the callout-er and callout-ee.
 More often than not they are leveraged as weapons against racial and gender minorities.
 More often than not they are leveraged as a weapon against someone's simple and benign sexual kinks.
 To a degree I wish I'd gone about things differently, gone to the head Bazzite maintainer(s) in private with my concerns...
 I'm sorry for not doing so.
 I was just frustrated at seeing this long line of offenses.
 Frustrated at seeing daily arguments and pissing fests in the dev discord channel.

 I'd rather not have gone after this man's casual hobby to be quite honest.
 It's not really my Thing to be a drama hound and get people ejected or fired from places.
-Bazzite will suffer on a technical level now. [link](Bazzite is always open to new devs and contributors just sayin'!)
+Bazzite will suffer on a technical level now. [https://github.com/ublue-os/bazzite/](Bazzite is always open to new devs and contributors just sayin'!)
 I am happy that these spaces can heal now but it's bittersweet.
 I would rather Antheas have just learned and listened and apologized and done better.
 I've done and said things I regret and I either apologized for or wish I apologized for.
 I believe in most people's capacity to be kind and open to learning.

 ![Alt text](https://cdn.discordapp.com/attachments/664596885029257238/1450424822986182767/unknown.png?ex=69427ce1&is=69412b61&hm=eee83c17749a9f09db54f2acd664837cac5fda37ef1af8532a37bfeed6f65010&
  "A discord screenshot.
 Xenia: Empty ass promises of apology, minimizes any and all errors he did, promises to apologize, does nothing, kicked out.
 The only thing that matters is the work.
 Not users, not devs/coworkers/peers, not feelings, only the raw product.
 Shielded user: capitalist behavior.
 Shielded user: a bit fascist behavior tbh.
 These walk together anyway.")